mightbesimon/vscode-mariana/CONTRIBUTING.md

 Thank you for either opening a pull request or an issue.
 I makes me feel like people like using my creations and care enough to give back! 😊

-For the best chance of your contributions to make into the next release, please follow these steps for pull requests and issues respectively.
+For the best chance of your contributions making into the next release, please follow these steps for pull requests and issues respectively.

 ## Pull Requests